Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/brazil-as-the-empirical-center-of-signwriting/essay.md

 Brazil therefore deserves to be treated not merely as a successful chapter in SignWriting history, but as the strongest documented empirical center in the current public record.

-For a narrower present-tense institutional companion, see *South Korea as a Current Institutional Proof Point*.
+For a narrower present-tense institutional companion, see *South Korea as a Current Institutional Case Study*.
 For stewardship consequences of this evidence, see *Sutton SignWriting Infrastructure and Program*.

 ## Selected sources